chef/supermarket/README.md

       secret: MY_SECRET
   ```

 where `MY_KEY` and `MY_SECRET` are the values given when you created the application.

+You can register Twitter as a provider by creating an application on the [Twitter Developers site](https://dev.twitter.com/apps).

+### Adding Additional Providers

-3. Create an extractor object in `app/extractors`
+You can add support for additional OAUTH providers by creating an extractor object in `app/extractors`.

 Since each OmniAuth provider returns a different set of information, you often end up with nested case statements to account for all the different providers.
 Super Market accounts for this behavior using Extractor objects.
 Each OmniAuth provider must have an associated Extractor object that extracts the correct information from the OmniAuth response hash into a object with a unified interface.

 Requirements
 ------------

 - Ruby 2.0.0
 - PostgreSQL 9.3+